 After doing extensive research, and based on our own experience, we’re convinced that Augmented Reality will be an even better suited technology to improve the maintenance in manufacturing.
 With Augmented Reality - often abbreviated as AR - information is 'superimposed' on the real world, and can consist of several things.
 For example, In The Pocket developed an application for Telenet that helps users with the installation of their digicorder.
 The information that is added in AR is displayed as an extra layer on the surroundings and doesn’t interact with reality.

 Construction equipment manufacturers are using AR to create an optimized reality for their customers, by displaying real-time information about the equipment status.

 Ensure all maintenance engineers are properly trained and keep good records

 Over time, workers may lose sight and purpose of a particular routine task, such as changing a filter.
 Regular trainings to refresh this knowledge will keep them motivated to carry out the full range of tasks, as well as giving an opportunity to discuss how your system can be improved.

 Provide maintenance engineers all tools & support to not slow down their productivity

 It’s difficult to make sure all engineers are up-to-date with all the latest development and to expect that all maintenance engineers know how to change every part of complicated equipment.
 Providing manuals on how to maintain the equipment can be very useful for generic and repetitive tasks.

-This GIF shows an example use of the HoloLens in a plant environment, during a typical maintenance task.
+This video shows an example use of the HoloLens in a plant environment, during a typical maintenance task.
 To help keep the user's hands free for doing the work, voice commands are implemented in the software.